 You have put in the time at your job.
 You have proven your worth.
 And now, thanks to an injury at your job, you are too sick or injured to work.
 You need medical care and your family needs to eat.
 How will you pay your bills while you recover?
 Who will make sure that your family has what it needs?
 An experienced workplace injury attorney can help with these issues and get you on the road to recovery.

 Most employees realize that they may be able to collect some payments under workers compensation laws.
 But these benefits may not be sufficient to compensate you for your losses.
-Many folks don’t realize that when you are hurt at work, you may be able to successfully pursue a third party – other than your employer – if that third-party did something to cause your injury.
+Many folks don’t realize that when you are hurt at work, you may be able to successfully pursue a third party claim – other than your employer – if that third-party did something to cause your injury.

 Seeking Financial Recovery for Common Workplace Injuries

-- Injuries from falls from heights
+- Injuries resulting from falls from heights

 - Injuries from falling objects